-Additionally, Portuguese oil legislation, currently under review, foresees that the agreements for the prospection, research and production of oil shall include an annual fee ("renda de superficie") calculated by reference to the area of the concession.
+Additionally, Portuguese oil legislation foresees that the agreements for the prospection, research and production of oil shall include an annual fee ("renda de superficie") calculated by reference to the area of the concession.
 Other fees and royalties may be agreed in the relevant concession agreements or licences.

-Portugal has implemented excise duties on petroleum and energy products, in line with EU legislation, which are triggered on the supply of such products to the final consumer.
+Portugal has implemented excise duties on petroleum and energy products, in line with EU legislation, which are triggered when products are released for consumption.